danderflieger/AHRS_SB_F405-Adafruit_Feather_M4_CAN/README.md

 # Wiring
+Ensure the buck converter is configured for 5V to 5.1V output or you will likely fry your boards.

-The circuit board lists the various connections that go into the terminal blocks.
-There are six connections:
+The PCB carrier board lists the various connections that go into the terminal blocks, as well as the locations/orientations for the other boards that connect to it.

+There are six terminal block connections and the PCB lists what goes where:
 - F405 Power
   - V+: I used a 90 degree USB-C power cable to plug into the SpeedyBee programming board.
 The positive wire goes here
   - GND: the negative USB-C power cable goes here to feed ground to the SpeedyBee